-Walter spent nearly 15 years fighting court battles to prove and secure his inventions, all because of fate.
+Walter spent nearly 15 years fighting court battles (some financed by Isaac Singer) to prove and secure his inventions, all because of fate.
 Walter was born like most of us, without wealth.
 He had to struggle to make ends meet and pay the rent.
 Had he been born wealthy he may have been the most famous American inventor ever!

 Unfortunately his humble beginnings in Martinsburg, New York, meant that every time he had a stroke of inventing genius he sold it to pay off debts or simply for food and a roof over his families head.
 This was a pattern that he repeated over and over with his inventions.
 He would spend all his efforts on inventing a new product, often not even bothering to patent it, then sell it to the highest bidder.

 No one knows how many things Walter actually invented but we do know it is many more than we have records of.
 He was well known for selling ideas as quickly as he could to get enough money to start his next project.
 He even sold all the rights to the safety pin.

 Let me explain why I call him an inventive genius.
 Look at one of his easy inventions, the safety pin below.
 Anyone could make it so where is the genius?
 The genius is inventing something that never existed before.
 Take the Phillips head, all screws had flat grooves in them until Phillips came up with the simple but brilliant idea of his cross-head screws.